KilledByAPixel/LittleJS/FAQ.md

 LittleJS is a lightweight and fast JavaScript game engine designed for simplicity and super fast sprite rendering.
 It focuses on 2D games and provides essential features like game objects, particle effects, and physics out of the box.
 Unlike larger engines, LittleJS has a small footprint and avoids unnecessary complexity, making it perfect for quick prototyping or smaller projects.
+However it is also very fast and extendable making it a great choice even for larger games!

 ### How do I set up a basic LittleJS project?